Love Island (2015 TV series) series 8: Featured locations

 The main villa was Sa Vinyassa in Sant Llorenç des Cardassar, Casa Amor was the nearby Alchemy Villa, and the Vibe Club was the Shiva Beach Club in Llucmajor.

 Islanders

 The original Islanders for the eighth series were announced on 30 May 2022, one week before the series launch.
 For the first time in the show's history, the series featured a returning contestant, with Adam Collard having previously appeared in the fourth series.

 For the first time, Love Island included a deaf islander.
 Tasha Ghouri is a dancer and model, who wears a cochlear implant.

+Future appearances

+Luca Bish and Ekin-Su Cülcüloğlu returned for series two of Love Island: All Stars.

 Coupling

 For the first time in the show's history, the original couples were decided by the voting public.
 On 2 June, four days before the launch, a vote opened on the app for viewers to decide which boy each girl should couple up with.